List of Stargirl characters: Jennie-Lynn Hayden

 Jennie-Lynn Hayden (guest: season 2-present; portrayed by Ysa Penarejos as a teenager, Katie Swift as a young girl) is the daughter of Alan Scott / Green Lantern who grew up in an orphanage and seeks to reunite with her twin brother Todd Rice.

 She breaks into Courtney Whitmore's home to retrieve her father Alan Scott's lantern, only to be attacked by Courtney.
 After Jennie introduces herself to Courtney and the latter's family, Courtney becomes skeptical of Jennie's intentions, believing she is a mole for the Injustice Society.
 As Pat Dugan trains Jennie to control her powers, which initially appear connected to Alan's lantern, Courtney eventually apologizes.
 After feeling isolated and emotional over her missing brother Todd Rice, Jennie breaks the lantern and strengthens her powers, after which Dugan theorizes Jennie herself is the source.
 Following this, Jennie leaves to find Rice, though Courtney and Dugan later recruit her to help them fight Eclipso.
 Courtney and Pat later find her in Civic City and a clue to where her brother is.
-While Jennie helped to repair the Black Diamond at the JSA's old Civic City headquarters, it attracted Eclipso who knocked Jennie down.
-Following a nightmare involving Eclipso taking control of Courtney, Jennie helps out in the final battle.
-When Eclipso is weakened, Jennie helps Stargirl in her attack as Thunderbolt turns Eclipso into a slice of toast.
-Afterwards, Jennie continues her search for her brother.

-In season three, Jennie encounters Shade after accidentally burning down a tea house.
-Due to a fragment of a darkness energy being in Jennie's ring, it has been messing with the powers of Jennie's ring and Shade's shadow magic.
-They managed to trace Todd to the Helix Institute for Youth Rehabilitation and hide out in the basement as Shade brings Courtney and Pat to them.
-After learning about Todd, Courtney and Pat join them in making their way to Todd's room where Jennie melts the lock.
-When the siblings reunite and Todd mentions that he might destroy the world, Jennie grabs his hand which unleashes an energy that knocks everyone down and destroys the lights that Mister Bones and Nurse Louise Love have been using on Todd.
-Jennie was placed in a special room that withstood her ring's abilities.
-After Courtney persuaded Mister Bones to let Jennie help Todd, she has Shade take her and Todd to New York to meet up with Sandy Hawkins.
-It turns out he was the one whose "nightmares" directed Jennie to where Todd is and that she can help him control his "nightmares".
+In season three, Jennie reunites with Todd, who has been held at the Helix Institute.

-Ten years later, Shade mentioned that Jennie is a member of the JSA under the title of Jade.
+Ten years later, Shade is stated to have joined the Justice Society as Jade.